giadasp/ATA.jl/docs/src/index.md

 Play with the test files in folder "examples".

-Set all the specifications by modifying the files in "examples" folder and run "example.jl" or "example with custom objective function.jl" following the manual in the comments.
+Set all the specifications by modifying the files in "examples" folder and run "example.jl" or "example custom objective function.jl" following the manual in the comments.

-Distributed analysis of the neighbourhoods is available, look at "examples/parallelExample.jl".
+Distributed analysis of the neighbourhoods is available, look at "examples/example parallel.jl".

+A Dash app is available for an even more easier experience.
+Look at "examples/example Dash app.jl"